Get In Touch

 In June 2012, Akamai launched the Akamai Internet Observatory (IO) destination site that highlights browser usage across desktop and other connected devices.
 The data presented in the full Q1 2015 State of the Internet ReporBe and this blog post are derived from the Akamai IO site.

 The Q1 2015 State of the Internet Report records usage from: smartphones, tablets, computers, and any other device that connects to the Akamai Intelligent Platform via a mobile network provider.
 Usage is then aggregated at a country/region level.
 To qualify for inclusion in the report (and this blog post), a minimum of 25,000 unique IP addresses from a country/region are required to connect to Akamai's network.
 In total, 62 countries/regions

 In June 2013, Akamai announced the latest release of Ion.
 Ion is designed to meet the unique challenges of optimizing the desktop and mobile Web experience.
 One feature of Ion is a capability known as Real User Monitoring (RUM).
 RUM takes performance measurements from real Web users to provide developers with insights into performance across a multitude of devices and networks.
 Ideally, RUM is used in tandem with synthetic testing to

-The Internet connectivity in the U.S. showed strong positive growth in the fourth quarter of 2014, as shown by Akamai's Internet connectivity metrics.
-These metrics include: average connection speed, average peak connection speed, broadband adoption, high broadband adoption, and 4K readiness.
-For additional insight into the metrics, refer to the State of the Internet Metrics: What Do They Mean? blog post.
+The Americas region showed extremely positive year-over-year growth in the fourth quarter of 2014, as shown by Akamai's Internet connectivity metrics.
+These metrics include average connection speed, average peak connection speed, broadband adoption, high broadband adoption, and 4K readiness.
+For additional insight into the various metrics covered within the report, refer to the State of the Internet Metrics: What Do They Mean? blog post.